lucianodiisouza/react-dashboard/README.md

 npm install

 (make sure that you have NodeJS already installed on your localMachine/server)

+## Demo
+You can access this React Application hosted and deployed at Heroku using this link: https://react-dashboard.herokuapp.com/
 ## Notes
 The API that i used, is an public API, provided from DevMedia.
 It can be acessed by this URL: http://www.devup.com.br/php/api-dashboard/api/